 Like many games for the hardware, Power Drift makes heavy use of sprite scaling and rotation, often referred to as Super Scaler technology.
-It is one of the more ambitious efforts for what is largely considered "2D" hardware, attempting not only to simulate driving down a road (like OutRun), but hills and bridges, as well as a camera which can tilt as the player drives around corners.
-There are also twelve playable characters.
+It is one of the more ambitious efforts for what is considered at its core to be "2D" hardware, attempting not only to simulate driving down a road (like OutRun), but hills and bridges, as well as a camera which can tilt as the player drives around corners.

 Power Drift was the first kart racing game, predating Nintendo's Super Mario Kart by four years.
 While less known in America, it was critically and commercially successful in Europe, according to gaming magazines of its time.